Shemekia Copeland: Career

 In 1998, Copeland landed a recording contract with Alligator Records, which issued her debut album, Turn the Heat Up!.
 Her second album, Wicked, was released in 2000 and featured a duet with Ruth Brown.
 It earned her three Blues Music Awards.

 The follow-up record, Talking to Strangers, was produced by Dr. John, and in 2005 she released The Soul Truth, produced by Steve Cropper.

 In 2008, Copeland signed with Telarc International, and released her first album, Never Going Back, with that label in February 2009.
-The album was nominated for "Best Contemporary Blues Recording" at the Blues Blast Music Awards.
-She went on to win the "Rising Star - Blues Artist" in the DownBeat Critics Poll announced in the December 2009 issue.
+The album was nominated for Best Contemporary Blues Recording at the Blues Blast Music Awards.
+She won the Rising Star - Blues Artist in the DownBeat Critics Poll announced in the December 2009 issue.

-In 2010, Copeland was nominated for "Best Female Blues Artist" at the Blues Blast Music Awards.
+In 2010, Copeland was nominated for Best Female Blues Artist at the Blues Blast Music Awards.

 On June 12, 2011 at the Chicago Blues Festival, she was presented Koko Taylor's crown and officially given the honor as the "New Queen of the Blues" by Koko Taylor's daughter, Cookie Taylor.

-In 2013, Copeland was nominated for "Contemporary Blues Female Artist" at the Blues Music Award.
-The same year, she received her second nomination for "Best Female Blues Artist" at the Blues Blast Music Awards.
+In 2013, Copeland was nominated for Contemporary Blues Female Artist at the Blues Music Awards.
+The same year, she received her second nomination for Best Female Blues Artist at the Blues Blast Music Awards.

 In October 2015, her album Outskirts of Love peaked at number 6 on the Billboard Top Blues Albums chart.
-In 2016, she won both the Blues Music Award for "Contemporary Blues Female Artist" and the Blues Blast Music Award for "Best Female Blues Artist".
+In 2016, she won both the Blues Music Award for Contemporary Blues Female Artist and the Blues Blast Music Award for Best Female Blues Artist.
 In 2017, she participated in the Mahindra Blues Festival in Mumbai.